 reduced fraud; historically less than half of Indian Government aid actually

 reaches its intended recipients.
-The entitlements ID scheme requires
+The entitlements ID scheme required

 massive concurrent de-duplication checks across the entire database while

-it is being built.
+it was being built.
 Mathematically this workflow scales as the square of the

 database size, requiring hundreds of trillions of iris cross-comparisons